Photovoltaic Arrays, Photovoltaic System, and Residential Photovoltaic Panels

 • Annual energy production (AEP).

-• The budget{ available|| that is available} to install
+• The budget{ available|| that is available} {for installation|to install}

 Grid-Connected Systems or Stand-Alone System